To encourage students to pursue journalism as a career.

 CIC/ANNA CHENNAULT Scholarship Recipients

-Aneri Pattani, the 2016 awardee, is currently a student at Northeastern University pursuing a major in journalism.
+Aneri Pattani, the 2016 recipient, is currently a student at Northeastern University pursuing a major in journalism.
 She was previously a reporting fellow for The Texas Tribune and is currently an assignment desk and strategic content intern with CNBC.
-After graduation, Aneri hopes to become a daily reporter, preferably in a large urban market.
 “The AAJA scholarship that I received made it possible for me to focus on a news internship rather than taking several different part-time jobs on campus.
 The funds have given me the ability to pursue the job that I am most passionate about and that will help me the most in my future career as a journalist,” Aneri says.
 Later in her career, she hopes to work for an online outlet committed to investigative and social justice reporting, such as ProPublica or Reveal.

 Annie Yu, 2014 recipient, is a recent graduate of Azusa Pacific University in Southern California.
 She is currently a Pulliam Fellowship recipient and Chandler City Hall Reporter at The Arizona Republic.
 Prior to graduating, Annie was the editor-in-chief of her university’s campus newspaper, The Clause.
 In addition to the CIC/Anna Chennault Scholarship, Annie received the 2014 Outstanding Senior Award from the Azusa Pacific journalism department faculty and a 2014 Los Angeles Press Club award for second-best student news writing for a transgender theology story.
 She was able to attend the 2014 AAJA National Convention in Washington, DC at no cost where she interviewed for a job, attended workshops, connected with a professional mentor and networked with other AAJA members based in Phoenix.
 Annie says, “I’m extremely grateful for the opportunity to attend the conference […] I met so many great people through AAJA that I’m sure I will stay connected over the years as I grow into my career.”